Best Acne Spot Treatment – Knowing The Best Acne Treatment Options

 Green Tea Ice Cubes

 We were so excited to find this idea, because it combines two classic anti-inflammatory agents in a unique way.
-Ice naturally brings down swelling, and green tea extract reduces redness and inflammation, so together they are one of the best acne spot treatments that you can make at home.
+Ice naturally brings down swelling, and green tea extract reduces inflammation and redness9, so together they are one of the best acne spot treatments that you can make at home.
 This recipe is gentle enough to work for all skin types, and it is probably most effective with pimples or other inflamed acne, rather than blackheads or whiteheads.

 1 cup of water